greg-raven/Uncommon-Sense/_drafts/staging.md

 Question with boldness even the existence of a God; because, if there be one, he must more approve of the homage of reason, than that of blind-folded fear ...
 Do not be frightened from this inquiry from any fear of its consequences.
 If it ends in the belief that there is no God, you will find incitements to virtue in the comfort and pleasantness you feel in its exercise ...
 Thomas Jefferson

 The error seems not sufficiently eradicated, that the operations of the mind, as well as the acts of the body, are subject to the coercion of the laws.
 But our rulers can have authority over such natural rights only as we have submitted to them.
 The rights of conscience we never submitted, we could not submit.
 We are answerable for them to our God.
 The legitimate powers of government extend to such acts only as are injurious to others ...
 Was the government to prescribe to us our medicine and diet, our bodies would be in such keeping as our souls are now.
 Thus in France the emetic was once forbidden as a medicine, and the potatoe as an article of food.
 Thomas Jefferson

-There is no act, however virtuous, for which ingenuity may not find some bad motive.
-Thomas Jefferson

-Each problem that I solved became a rule which served afterwards to solve other problems.
-Rene Descartes

-Moral indignation is jealousy with a halo.
-H. G. Wells

-Obstacles are those frightful things you see when you take your eyes off your goal.
-Henry Ford

-My advice to you is get married: if you find a good wife you'll be happy; if not, you'll become a philosopher.
-Socrates

-Egotist: A person more interested in himself than in me.
-Ambrose Bierce

-Any man who is under 30, and is not a liberal, has no heart; and any man who is over 30, and is not a conservative, has no brains.
-Winston Churchill

-I would have made a good Pope.
-Richard M. Nixon

-Make everything as simple as possible, but not simpler.
-Albert Einstein

-It is dangerous to be sincere unless you are also stupid.
-George Bernard Shaw

-A man can't be too careful in the choice of his enemies.
-Oscar Wilde

-Forgive your enemies, but never forget their names.
-John F. Kennedy

-Well-timed silence hath more eloquence than speech.
-Martin Fraquhar Tupper

-The graveyards are full of indispensable men.
-Charles de Gaulle

-You can pretend to be serious; you can't pretend to be witty.
-Sacha Guitry